readdle/swift-android-gradle/README.md

 ## Pre-requirements

-This plugin require [Android NDK r21e](https://dl.google.com/android/repository/android-ndk-r21e-darwin-x86_64.zip) and [Swift Android Toolchain](https://github.com/readdle/swift-android-toolchain/releases/latest)
+This plugin requires **Android NDK** and the **Swift Android Toolchain**.
+Follow the [installation guide](https://github.com/readdle/swift-android-toolchain) to set them up.

-Plugin lookup NDK and toolchain by environment variables `ANDROID_NDK_HOME` and `SWIFT_ANDROID_HOME` or `local.properties` in project root
+The plugin looks up the NDK and toolchain using the environment variables `ANDROID_NDK_HOME` and `SWIFT_ANDROID_HOME`, or by reading `local.properties` in the project root:

     ndk.dir=/path/to/ndk
     swift-android.dir=/path/to/toolchain

 ## Setup

 Plugin build swift code using [SwiftPM](https://github.com/apple/swift-package-manager) so you should define you code inside SwiftPM modules.
 Root module should be located inside `app/src/main/swift`.
-See [sample](https://github.com/readdle/swift-android-architecture).
+See [sample](https://github.com/andriydruk/swift-weather-app/tree/master/android/app/src/main/swift).

 #### Adding plugin to gradle scripts
 1. Add the following to your root build.gradle